M66B/FairEmail/docs/FAQ-de-rLI.md

 If you are using a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network), the VPN provider might block the connection because it is too aggressively trying to prevent spam.
 Note that [Google Fi](https://fi.google.com/) is using a VPN too.

+**Send errors**

+SMTP-Server können Nachrichten aus [einer Reihe von Gründen ablehnen](https://en.wikipedia.org/wiki/List_of_SMTP_server_return_codes).
+Zu große Nachrichten und das Auslösen des Spam-Filters eines E-Mail-Servers sind die häufigsten Gründe.

+* Die Größe von Anhängen für Google Mail [beträgt 25 MB](https://support.google.com/mail/answer/6584)
+* The attachment size limit for Outlook and Office 365 [is 20 MB](https://support.microsoft.com/en-us/help/2813269/attachment-size-exceeds-the-allowable-limit-error-when-you-add-a-large)
+* The attachment size limit for Yahoo [is 25 MB](https://help.yahoo.com/kb/SLN5673.html)
+* *554 5.7.1 Service unavailable; Client host xxx.xxx.xxx.xxx blocked*, please [see here](https://docs.gandi.net/en/gandimail/faq/error_types/554_5_7_1_service_unavailable.html)

 **Gmail errors**

 The authorization of Gmail accounts setup with the quick wizard needs to be periodically refreshed via the [Android account manager](https://developer.android.com/reference/android/accounts/AccountManager).
 This requires contact/account permissions and internet connectivity.

 The error *...
-Authentifizierung fehlgeschlagen ...
+Authentication failed ...
 Account not found ...* means that a previously authorized Gmail account was removed from the device.

 The errors *...
 Authentication failed ...
 No token on refresh ...* means that the Android account manager failed to refresh the authorization of a Gmail account.